Best cooling fans of 2021 | CNN Underscored

 This Vornado fan is compact, sturdy and powerful, with a tiltable head and adjustable speed knob that is easy to use.

-A tower fan gives you great cooling performance with a small footprint, so it’s easy to place in a living room, bedroom or anywhere you’d prefer to tuck an appliance out of the way.
-The Honeywell Quietset Whole Room tower fan is well-built, quiet and affordable, with a solid, stable build and a beautiful, colorfully laid out panel that was simpler to figure out and use than the competition.
+A tower fan gives you great cooling performance with a small footprint, so it’s easy to place in a living room, in a bedroom or anywhere you’d prefer to tuck an appliance out of the way.
+The Honeywell Quietset Whole Room tower fan is well built, quiet and affordable, with a solid, stable build and a beautiful, colorfully laid out control panel that was simpler to figure out and use than the competition.

 The Honeywell Quietset was easier to assemble than the other tower fans we tested, with tool-free construction and a simple connection to the base that was a lot easier to deal with than the other tower models we looked at, and once we put it together, despite the Honeywell’s light weight, it was more stable than its competitors — some other lightweight towers, like the Lasko, wobbled with a push.

-8 speed settings — more than the other tower fans we tested — give you the ability to fine tune, though the three lower speeds were very similar in our testing.
-The clearly-labeled controls and comfortable remote made it easy to click through the settings; other models were more finicky and difficult to adjust.
+Eight speed settings — more than the other tower fans we tested — give you the ability to fine-tune, though the three lower speeds were very similar in our testing.
+The clearly labeled controls and comfortable remote made it easy to click through the settings; other models were more finicky and difficult to adjust.

 The Rowenta was easier to put together than the other pedestal fans, taking us less than 15 minutes to assemble, and it came better packed than any other fan we looked at — there was so much cardboard packaging that it gave us pause, even if it is sourced from recycled materials.